 Though outdated, this program provides financial aid to veteran service members who made contributions into VEAP while serving on active duty.
-These service members must have begun serving between 1977 and 1985.
+These service members must have started serving between 1977 and 1985.

 - Eligibility: Service members must have made contributions from their military pay while on active duty to participate in this benefit program and their contribution accounts must have been opened before April 1987.
 Service members must have first entered the military between January 1, 1977 and June 30, 1985.
 Benefits are only available to those released from duty in any way other than dishonorably.
 Those still on active duty must have at least three months of contributions saved up to receive assistance.

-- Applicability: These benefits can apply toward degree and certificate programs, correspondence courses, apprenticeships, on-the-job training, licensing and certification courses and tests, and vocational flight training programs.
+- Applicability: These benefits can apply toward degree and certificate programs, vocational classes, correspondence courses, apprenticeships, on-the-job training, entrepreneurship programs, licensing and certification courses and tests, and flight training.

 This program was ended by the National Defense Authorization Act of 2016.
 Select individuals will remain eligible for REAP assistance until November 25, 2019.
 People interested in REAP benefits are now being redirected to the Post 9/11 GI Bill.
 The Post 9/11 GI Bill covers the same people who would have been covered by REAP (reservists and members of the National Guard who were called to active duty following September 10, 2001).